 −145.6 dB(W/(m2 · MHz)) for space-to-space links for more than 1% of time within a 24-hour period,

-OPTION 2b (ASMG)

-1.3 stations in the SRS (space-to-space) operating on a primary basis in the frequency band 14.8-15.35 GHz shall not cause harmful interference to, nor claim protection from, the fixed and mobile services and shall not cause any constraints on the future development of these services,

 instructs the Director of the Radiocommunication Bureau

 in reviewing the findings under No. 11.50 of the frequency assignments of SRS satellite networks or systems in the frequency band 14.8-15.35 GHz, recorded in the MIFR prior to 15 December 2023, the status of the assignments should be upgraded without submission of a new filing by the notifying administration, the original date of receipt of the recorded assignment should be kept, subject to conformity with the new conditions of the allocation of the frequency band 14.8-15.35 GHz to the SRS examined by the Bureau.
 The Bureau shall ask the notifying administration whether the characteristics of the assignment will comply with the new conditions for the compatibility with the radio astronomy service in the frequency band 15.35-15.4 GHz.
 If the notifying administration does not respond to the Bureau’s inquiry or if the conditions of allocation of the frequency band 14.8-15.35 GHz to the SRS are not met, the Bureau shall propose the deletion of the assignment from the MIFR to the notifying administration.
 If the administration requests to retain the assignment with its characteristics unchanged and states that it will be operated in accordance with No. 4.4, the assignment shall be kept in the MIFR for information purposes under the conditions of No. 8.5.